Ramón Sender (composer)

-Ramón Sender Barayón (born October 29, 1934) is a composer, visual artist and writer.
-He was the co-founder with Morton Subotnick of the San Francisco Tape Music Center in 1962.
-He is the son of Spanish writer Ramón J. Sender.
+Ramón Sender Barayón (born October 29, 1934) is a Spanish and American composer, visual artist and writer.
+He is the son of the Spanish novelist Ramón J. Sender and of Amparo Barayón, who was executed by Francisco Franco's forces during the Spanish Civil War.

-Education
+In 1962, Sender co-founded the San Francisco Tape Music Center with Morton Subotnick, and he took part with Subotnick and Don Buchla in the development of the Buchla 100 modular synthesizer.
+His electronic and mixed-media works from this period include Desert Ambulance and Tropical Fish Opera.

+After co-producing the 1966 Trips Festival in San Francisco, Sender left the city for the open land communes of western Sonoma County, where he lived and wrote for more than a decade.
+He returned to San Francisco in 1980 and turned increasingly to writing.
+His best-known book, A Death in Zamora (1989), investigates his mother's killing and has been treated by historians of the Spanish Civil War as a record of both the war and early Spanish feminism.

+Early life and education

-Sender was born in Madrid, Spain, and left the country during the civil war following the Fascist coup there in 1936.
-He studied piano with George Copeland, harmony with Elliott Carter, and counterpoint and fugue with Harold Shapero (1948–1951).
-Sender attended the Conservatorio di Santa Cecilia in Rome and Columbia University in New York, where he studied with Henry Cowell.
-He also studied with Robert Erickson at the San Francisco Conservatory of Music (1959–1962) and at Mills College, where he studied with Darius Milhaud.
-Sender holds a Bachelor of Music degree from the San Francisco Conservatory of Music and an M.A. from Mills College.
+Sender was born in Madrid and left Spain during the civil war that followed the military coup of 1936.
+He studied piano with George Copeland, harmony with Elliott Carter, and counterpoint and fugue with Harold Shapero between 1948 and 1951.

+He attended the Conservatorio di Santa Cecilia in Rome and Columbia University in New York, where he studied with Henry Cowell.
+He went on to study with Robert Erickson at the San Francisco Conservatory of Music from 1959 to 1962, and with Darius Milhaud at Mills College.
+Sender holds a Bachelor of Music from the San Francisco Conservatory of Music and an M.A. from Mills College.

 San Francisco Tape Music Center

-Sender co-founded the San Francisco Tape Music Center in 1962 with Morton Subotnick and also collaborated with composers and visual artists including Pauline Oliveros, Tony Martin, Joseph Byrd, Terry Riley, William Maginnis, and many others until 1966 when the Center was incorporated into Mills College.
-It was later named the Mills Center for Contemporary Music and continues to function today.
+Sender co-founded the San Francisco Tape Music Center with Morton Subotnick in 1962.
+Over the following four years he collaborated there with composers and visual artists including Pauline Oliveros, Tony Martin, Joseph Byrd, Terry Riley and William Maginnis.
+In 1966 the Center moved to Mills College, where it was renamed the Center for Contemporary Music and remains in operation.

-Sender participated with Don Buchla and Morton Subotnick in the design of the Buchla Box, one of the first music synthesizers.
+With Subotnick and Don Buchla, Sender took part in the design of the Buchla 100, among the earliest voltage-controlled music synthesizers.